rexbrutal/camunda-bpa-group09/README.md

 Since we do not have any backend code with e.g. springboot or similar there is not really a need for instructions after the model has been imported into Camunda.

-To import the model in Camunda 8, first sign up in camunda: https://camunda.com/de/ Make sure to choose the free trial when signing up since this can't be changed afterwards.
+To import the model in Camunda 8, first sign up in camunda: https://camunda.com/de/

+Make sure to choose the free trial when signing up since this can't be changed afterwards.

-After creating an account, click on the menu button (upper left corner at the moment) and select "Modeler" Now create a new project (e.g. "BPA Group 9") and click on the project Download the model and forms from GitHub
+After creating an account, click on the menu button (upper left corner at the moment) and select "Modeler"

+Now create a new project (e.g. "BPA Group 9") and click on the project

+Download the model and forms from GitHub

 Upload the files via the "Create new" -> "Upload files" Button

 Assign the "Order-to-Cash BPMN process model" as the main process (three points on the left side inside the project)

 Create a cluster

+Open the menu and click on "Console"

+Click on "Clusters" in the tab (Dashboard - Clusters - Organization) next to the menu

+Create a new cluster ("Create new cluster")
+- Cluster name: "Test cluster"
+- Channels: Alpha (1)
+- Generations: Zeebe (8.7.0)

+### Simulation

+* * *

+See Screencast on how to simulate the example order!

+* * *

+Or follow these steps:

-Open the main process "Order-to-Cash BPMN process model"
+- Open the main process "Order-to-Cash BPMN process model" in "Modeler"

-Click "Deploy" on the upper right side
+- Click "Deploy" on the upper right side

-Choose the created cluster and click "Deploy"
+- Choose the created cluster and click "Deploy"

-Next click on "Run" on the upper right side next to "Deploy"
+- Next click on "Run" on the upper right side next to "Deploy"

-Use input.json as input in the "Variables" field inside Run (pop-up window is called "Start instance")
+  - Use input.json as input in the "Variables" field inside Run (pop-up window is called "Start instance")

-Just copy-paste the content of the file into the field
+  - Just copy-paste the content of the file into the field

-Click on run (after filling the "Variables" field)
+  - Click on run (after filling the "Variables" field)

-See the process being executed in the Instance by clicking "View process instance" (small pop-up window with a link in the middle at the bottom of the screen)
+  - See the process being executed in the Instance by clicking "View process instance" (small pop-up window with a link in the middle at the bottom of the screen)

-New tab with the running instance opens
+- New tab with the running instance opens

-\* See Screencast on how to simulate the example order *

-### More information:

-Green means executed (flow/arrows) - White means not yet executed

-To open the tasklist
-- either click on a user task and click on "Open Tasklist" in the pop-up window
-- or click on the menu and select "Tasklist"
+  - Handle the user tasks in the tasklist (To open the tasklist either click on a user task and click on "Open Tasklist" in the pop-up window or click on the menu and select "Tasklist")

+  - You can see the variables and executued tasks in the running instance (Green means executed (flow/arrows) - White means not yet executed)

+  - After reaching the end event, no tasks should be left in the tasklist

+  - Click on the red highlighted "delete" on the upper right corner to delete the instance

+:partying_face::partying_face::partying_face::partying_face:

+Congratulations!

+:partying_face::partying_face::partying_face::partying_face:

+You were able to simulate a Nozama order-to-cash process!

+:partying_face::partying_face::partying_face::partying_face:

+Please shop with us again!

 ## Screencast